MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 		- operate at connection level 4
 		- capable of handling millions of requests per second, while maintaining ultra-low latencies
 		- supports UDP protocol (not supported by ALB)
+		- can be used to terminate TLS connections
+		  - to negotiate TLS connections with clients, NLB uses a security policy consisting of protocols and ciphers
 	- **classic load balancer**
 		- legacy elastic load balancer
 		- low cost